anon-researcher2025-code/IRIS/README.md

-# Interpretable Risk Clustering Intelligence for Survival Analysis (IRIS)
+# IRIS: Interpretable Risk Clustering Intelligence for Survival Analysis

+This is the anonymous code for the ICDM 2025 submission "IRIS: Interpretable Risk Clustering Intelligence for Survival Analysis".

 ### 📝 Requirements